jamesfoday/python/Exercise_1.4/final_task/learning_journal.md

 - Calculated the recipe difficulty based on cooking time and number of ingredients.
 - Managed existing data by loading the binary file if it exists or initializing a new data structure.
 - Stored recipes and unique ingredients lists persistently using `pickle`.
+- Followed a fixed count-based input method for ingredients, as recommended, but adapted to user-friendly continuous input for flexibility.

 ### Search Script

 - Loaded data from the binary file.
 - Displayed all available ingredients in a numbered list starting from 1 for user-friendliness.
 - Allowed the user to select an ingredient by number for searching.
-- Handled invalid inputs carefully (ValueError, out-of-range selections) with specific error messages.
+- Handled invalid inputs carefully (ValueError, IndexError) with specific error messages.
 - Displayed all recipes containing the selected ingredient with formatted output.

 ---